Find a Lender-Approved Local Conveyancer in Redcar and Cleveland

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

-The figure above a general guide to costs for renewing a lease, but we cannot give you a more accurate figure without more detailed due diligence.
+The figure that we have given is a general guide to costs for renewing a lease, but we are not able to supply the actual costs without more detailed due diligence.
 Do not use the figures in tribunal or court proceedings.
-There may be additional concerns that need to be considered and clearly you should be as accurate as possible in your negotiations.
-Please do not move forward based on this information before getting professional advice.
+There are no doubt additional concerns that need to be considered and you obviously should be as accurate as possible in your negotiations.
+Neither should you take any other action placing reliance on this information before getting professional advice.

 Last updated